iasx/theory/Types.md

 │ c d │
 └     ┘
 ```
-- N-dimensional array of single type elements.
+- N-dimensional array of single-type elements.
-- Has *shape*, which is a N-tuple of numbers `[1,2,3..N]` that denote the size of respective dimension.
+- Has *shape*, which is a N-tuple of natural numbers `(1,2,3..N)` that denote the size of the respective dimension.
-- 0-dimensional tensor is a *scalar*.
-1-dimensional tensor is a *vector*.
-2-dimensional tensor is a *matrix*.
+- 0-dimensional tensor is a *scalar*, 1-dimensional - *vector*, 2-dimensional - *matrix*.
 - Tensors can be multiplied, transposed, inverted, etc.
-- May represent a transformation between spaces.
+- May represent a transformation of space.

 ### String